 At any time prior to the Title IX Coordinator review of the investigative report, a Party may request an informal resolution of the complaint.
 All Parties and the Title IX Coordinator must agree to informal resolution for this option to be used.
 The Title IX Coordinator will assess the request for an informal resolution against the severity of the alleged violation and the potential risks to Olin community members.
-If the Title IX Coordinator will facilitate a dialogue with the Parties in an attempt to reach a resolution.
+If the Title IX Coordinator determines that an informal resolution is appropriate, the Title IX Coordinator will notify the Parties.
+The Title IX Coordinator will facilitate a dialogue with the Parties in an attempt to reach a resolution.
 The allegation will be deemed resolved when the Parties expressly agree to an outcome that is acceptable to them, which is approved by the Title IX Coordinator in consultation with other appropriate College administrators.
 A Party may withdraw from the informal resolution process at any time.
 The Title IX Coordinator may also reinitiate an investigation at any time they deem appropriate.